 What Is the Purpose of This Form I-914?

 You should use Form I-914, Application for T Nonimmigrant Status, to request temporary immigration benefits if you are a victim of a severe form of trafficking in persons.
-For a definition of a victim of a severe form of trafficking in persons, see the Evidence to Establish T Nonimmigrant Status section of these Instructions.

 Who May File This Form I-914?